-We appreciate that Congress has allocated modest increases for a handful of HRSA

-Title VII and Title VIII programs in recent years; however, funding for many programs, including the health and nursing workforce pathway programs, has been stagnant.
-The AAMC joins the Health Professions and Nursing Education Coalition (HPNEC) in recommending \$1.51 billion for these critical workforce programs in FY 2024.
-Recognizing federal budget constraints, the HPNEC recommendation for HRSA Title VII and Title VIII has not increased for three years.
+We appreciate that Congress has allocated modest increases for a handful of HRSA Title VII and Title VIII programs in recent years; however, funding for many programs, including the health and nursing workforce pathway programs, has been stagnant.
+The AAMC joins the Health Professions and Nursing Education Coalition (HPNEC) in recommending \$980 million in funding for the Title VII programs, which would nearly double funding for the programs and would help HRSA address pressing health challenges, health inequities, and patients' evolving needs across America, and a total Title VII and VIII funding level of \$1.51 billion for these critical workforce programs in FY 2024.
+Recognizing federal budget constraints, the HPNEC recommendation for HRSA Title VII and Title VIII has not increased for four years.
 This proposed funding level will help address health workforce shortages in critical areas of need and shape the future health workforce at all stages of the continuum.
-The AAMC also supports the president's proposal for at least \$25 million to fund the new HRSA Supporting the Mental Health of the Health Professions Workforce program, which received no funding in the FY 23 omnibus.
-Funding from the American Rescue Plan Act (ARPA, P.L.
-117-2) allowed HRSA to support several programs to prevent burnout in the health care workforce and promote clinician well-being, but HRSA received far more high-quality applications than resources allowed the agency to support.
-Additionally, the newly proposed Health Care Workforce Innovation program has potential in promoting innovations to address pervasive workforce challenges.
+Additionally, the newly requested Health Care Workforce Innovation program has potential in promoting innovations to address pervasive workforce challenges.

-AAMC also supports \$738 million in FY 2024 for the HRSA CHGME program, which provides federal graduate medical education support for children's hospitals to train the future primary care and specialty care pediatric workforce.
+AAMC also supports \$758 million in FY 2025 for the HRSA CHGME program, which provides federal graduate medical education support for children's hospitals to train the future primary care and specialty care pediatric workforce.
 Likewise, we encourage the Subcommittee to provide robust funding to HRSA's Rural Residency Programs to expand training opportunities in rural areas.
 Another important HRSA program, the National Health Service Corps (NHSC), has also played a significant role in recruiting primary care physicians to federally designated Health Professions Shortage Areas (HPSAs) through scholarships and loan repayment options.
-The AAMC supports continued growth for the NHSC in FY 2024 appropriations, and we urge Congress to provide a level of funding for the NHSC that would fulfill the needs of current HPSAs.
+The AAMC supports continued growth for the NHSC in FY 2025 appropriations, and we urge Congress to provide a level of funding for the NHSC that would fulfill the needs of current HPSAs.

 Centers for Disease Control and Prevention.
-The AAMC joins the CDC Coalition in a recommendation of at least \$11.581 billion for the CDC in FY 2024.
+The AAMC joins the CDC Coalition in a recommendation of at least \$11.581 billion for the CDC in FY 2025.
 In addition to ensuring a strong public health infrastructure and protecting Americans from public health threats and emergencies, CDC programs are crucial to reducing health care costs and improving health.
-Within that total, the AAMC supports the president's proposed \$35 million for CDC-supported firearm safety research as well as the proposal to double firearm morbidity and mortality prevention research funding at the NIH to \$25 million in FY 2024.
-The AAMC also supports \$250 million for a new community violence intervention initiative at the CDC.
+Within that total, the AAMC supports \$35 million for CDC-supported firearm safety research and providing \$25 million for firearm morbidity and mortality prevention research at the NIH in FY 2025.
+The AAMC also supports \$268.1 million, including \$250 million for the Community Violence Intervention initiative, for Community and Youth Violence Prevention at the CDC.
 Also within the CDC total, the AAMC supports increased or new funding for: Data Modernization Initiative (DMI) (\$340 million); Center for Forecasting and Outbreak Analysis (CFA) (\$100 million); and Advanced Molecular Detection (AMD) program (\$175 million).